At Clinch, we don’t want to build the product we think you want. We want to build the product we know you want.

 - Recruitment marketing

 Staying with the theme of simplification, we’ve also trimmed down our left-hand menu.
-While the same functionality and feature set you enjoyed before still exists, it’s now better organised and neatly compartmentalised within one of these four sections:
+While the same functionality and feature set you enjoyed before still exists, it’s now better organized and neatly compartmentalized within one of these four sections:

 - Web Pages — encompasses all-things content (including image gallery, calls-to-action)